shindeja/gatecheck/README.md

 Once ECS tasks are created you can check the policy violations (if any) in the AWS console.
 Go to Lambda service and click on `gatecheck*` function.
 In the Monitor section click on CloudWatch logs and you will see the policy violations such as below in the log file.
 ![Policy violation log image](./docs/policy-violation-log.png)

+You can also configure Gatecheck to post the violation alerts to webhook; for example, to post to Slack channel.
+See documentation on [alert](./docs/alert.md) to learn more.

 ### Clean up
 Use the commands below to remove Gatecheck deployed stack, SSM Parameter, and IAM policies that we just created.